 According to the FDA warning notice issued today, as of February 2017, in the 21 months since eluxadoline’s FDA approval in May 2015, the FDA received 120 reports of serious pancreatitis or death.
 76 of the 120 patients reported required hospitalization and 2 of them died.
 In 68 of the patients, it is known whether or not they had a gallbladder.
 56 did not have a gallbladder, including the 2 individuals who died.
 22 of the 120 cases of serious pancreatitis or death reported additional complications.
 As a result, the FDA is advising that those with IBS-D who do not have a gallbladder not be prescribed eluxadoline (Viberzi) at this time.
 For physicians, the drug safety communication includes several suggestions of alternative over-the-counter and prescription medications for IBS-D.

 The FDA is working with the pharmaceutical company Allergan to address the safety concerns and urges patients and physicians to report any adverse events to the FDA.
 There are no announced changes in safety concerns or recommendations regarding eluxadoline (Viberzi) for those individuals who do have a gallbladder.

 IBS Impact urges readers who have IBS-D and no gallbladder and are currently taking eluxadoline (Viberzi) to consult their physicians promptly.
-We advise anyone considering any specific IBS medication or treatment to read available evidence-based information, to familiarize themselves with the benefits and risks, and to consult their own doctors as if the given intervention is worth trying in their specific situations.
+We advise anyone considering any specific IBS medication or treatment to read available evidence-based information, to familiarize themselves with the benefits and risks, and to consult their own doctors as to if the given intervention is worth trying in their specific situations.
 IBS Impact focuses on awareness and advocacy and does not endorse particular interventions, but does encourage accurate and up to date information from reputable sources so that individuals with IBS and their families can make the most informed choices for their own needs and desires.